Drop Foot: symptoms, causes and treatments

 What is drop foot?

-Foot drop is not a disease but rather a symptom of an underlying problem with a nerve, muscle, or anatomical structure that results in weakness or paralysis of the leg muscles that lift your foot.
-This means that foot drop can be temporary or permanent, it can appear at any age and it can involve one or both feet.
-Sometimes the foot weakness is accompanied by pain or numbness at the shin or the top of the foot and the toes.
+Drop foot can have various causes.
+It’s actually a symptom of an underlying problem with a nerve, muscle, or anatomical structure resulting in weakness or paralysis of the leg muscles that lift your foot.
+This means that while foot drop can sometimes be permanent, it may also only be temporary.

 Nerve damage

-The most common cause of foot drop is injury or compression of the nerve that’s responsible for lifting your forefoot.
-Called the peroneal nerve, it is a branch of your sciatic nerve that originates behind the outer part of your knee.
-Because of its exposed location, the peroneal nerve can be damaged from a fall, a sports injury, or even inadvertently during childbirth, hip or knee replacement surgery.
-Another type of nerve injury that can result in foot drop is an injury to the sciatic nerve root where it originates in the spine.
+Another type of nerve injury that can result in foot drop is an injury to the sciatic nerve root, where the nerve originates in the spine.
 Lastly, certain diseases (such as diabetes) can take their toll on nerve cells, affecting their function.

 Muscle or nerve disorders

-Nervous System disorders
+Nervous system disorders

 How is foot drop diagnosed?

-Foot drop causes and risk factors
+What are foot drop causes and risk factors?

-Because the primary cause of foot drop is a compression injury to the peroneal nerve, any activities that can compress this nerve can increase your risk of getting foot drop.
+Because the primary cause of foot drop is a compression injury to the peroneal nerve, any activities that compress this nerve can increase your risk of getting foot drop.
 Such activities include:

 • Crossing your legs.
 If you habitually sit cross-legged, you may be putting pressure on the peroneal nerve of your top (crossed) leg.